PCR plastic packaging is essential today due to the escalating plastic pollution crisis and its severe environmental impacts.

 Since the 1950s, over 9 billion tons of plastic have been produced, yet only about 10% has been recycled.
 Due to their non-biodegradable nature, the remaining plastic persists in the environment for 500–1,000 years, contributing to severe plastic pollution.

-The need for sustainable solutions is urgent.
 PCR plastic packaging helps to address this issue by recycling consumer waste into new products, reducing the amount of plastic that ends up in landfills or oceans.

 This approach supports a circular economy, conserves resources, and minimizes waste, making it a crucial step towards a more sustainable future.